d-ries/linux-essentials/03_commandline/01_course.md

 ```
 The number that we use as an argument is the amount of commands the output will show.
 We can run any of these commands by using the identifier listed before the command as follows: `!n`.
 So for example running `!261` will run the command `mkdir testfolder`.

-?> Note that in some distros by default command lines that start with a space are not added to the history and if the command is identical to the previous command it is also witheld:
+?> Note that in some distros by default command lines that start with a space are not added to the history.
+If the command is identical to the previous command it is also witheld:
 ```bash
 student@linux-ess:~$ echo Start
 Start